orbyss-io/.github/profile/README.md

 # 👋 Welcome to Orbyss.io

 **Orbyss** provides a platform and .NET components that help developers build native apps faster and more efficiently.
-We focus on reducing boilerplate, eliminating unnecessary strongly typed code, and enabling rapid UI development with JSON-powered components.
+We focus on reducing boilerplate code, eliminating unnecessary strongly typed code, and enabling rapid UI development with JSON-powered components.

 Our NuGet packages are a mix of production-grade libraries used in the Orbyss platform and open source components we believe can thrive with community input.